-Materials: Pictures of the tabernacle and each piece of furniture (examples in post); as you discuss each part of the tabernacle, “build” it on the board in front of the children.
+Materials: Pictures of the tabernacle and each piece of furniture (click on links in post); as you discuss each part of the tabernacle, “build” it on the board in front of the children.
 See a picture of the tabernacle HERE.

 - the students will become familiar with the terms and looks of the Hebrew tabernacle

 - the students will discover that the tabernacle is a picture of God’s relationship with humanity and Jesus

 Moses received the directions for building the tabernacle when he went up to Mt.
 Sinai.
 God gave specific instructions and expected obedience.
 Moses did as he was told and the tabernacle was created and used for hundreds of years until Solomon build the first temple.

 In Genesis, we learn that God created man to commune with Him.
 God “walked” with Adam in the garden.
 When Adam and Eve fell to sin, that relationship was broken.
 The purpose (Exodus 25:8) of the tabernacle was for God to dwell among His people once more.
 The tabernacle was a tent that moved with the people as they traveled the 40 years in the desert and as they took the land.
 God really did travel and dwell with His people.

 It’s interesting.
 In the scriptures there are 3 chapters dedicated to the creation of the world; yet there are 50 chapters, in Exodus and Hebrews, dedicated to the tabernacle.